andykingking/dojos/scala/week-1/README.md

 ### Explanation
 Inmates #1, #2, #4 are connected to each other (1--2--4) so they lies in a single group.
 So a bus of cost 2 (with capacity 22 = 4) is required to carry them.
 Inmate #3 is not handcuffed with anyother.
 So he can be transported in a bus of cost 1 (with capacity 12 = 1).

+## Notes

+* I didn't do any stretch activities this week as I allowed myself time to look into Scala.
+* Parameterised testing in Scala looks ugly.
+Is there a better way?
+* Where are other sample inputs and outputs?